zeroc-ice/icecertutils/README.rst

-The Ice Certificate Utilities package is a small Python library to easily create certificates to use with Ice clients or servers.
+The Ice Certificate Utilities package is a small Python library that easily creates certificates for use with Ice clients or servers.

-Here's an example on how to create a certificate:
+Here is an example of how to create a certificate:

 ::
   import IceCertUtils